vegancat/next-pwa/examples/next-image/README.md

 This example demonstrates best practices to serve your images through `Next.js`'s built-in image feature.

 For best performance, put images in its own folder rather than `public`.
-This will prevent duplicated precaching entries in the Service Worker script.
+This will prevent duplicated precaching entries in the service worker script.
 Then `import Image from 'next/image'` to use the `Image` component provided by `Next.js` in your app.

 ## Usage